JohnKendrick/PDielec/Sphinx/pdgui.rst

 *Coalesce equivalent layers*, default True, merges adjacent equivalent coherent layers before Raman field integration.
-Disabling it is useful for diagnosing artificial internal-boundary effects. *Approximate ES*, default False, uses the laser field in place of separately evaluating the scattered field when set True.
+Disabling it is useful for diagnosing artificial internal-boundary effects. *Approximate ES*, default False, evaluates the reciprocal detector field once at the laser frequency when set True, instead of at each mode's Stokes frequency.
+It retains the resolved collection geometry and reuses the incident field only when the optical system and signed angle match.
 It changes the optical approximation and should be recorded when reporting results.

 The powder Raman wavelength in nm is stored as ``Raman laser wavelength``.
 The crystal NAC selector uses